-The Canadian Energy Efficiency Regulations 2016 (SOR/2016-311) provide obligations to a list of electrical and electronic products.
+The Energy Efficiency Canada Regulations 2016 (SOR/2016-311) provide obligations to a list of electrical and electronic products.

 Specifically, energy-using products include: